mlochbaum/BQN/tutorial/expression.md

         (4÷3) × π × 2⋆3

-The evaluation order is diagrammed below, with the function `⋆` on the first line evaluated first, then `×` on the next, and so on.
+The evaluation order is diagrammed below, with the function `⋆` at the highest level evaluated first, then `×` below it, and so on.
 The effect of the parentheses is that `÷` is evaluated before the leftmost `×`.

 <!--GEN evalexp.bqn
 DrawEval "(4÷3) × π × 2⋆3"